Eli Biham

-Eli Biham (אלי ביהם) is an Israeli cryptographer and cryptanalyst, currently a professor at the Technion - Israel Institute of Technology Computer Science department.
-Starting from October 2008 and till 2013, Biham was the dean of the Technion Computer Science department, after serving for two years as chief of CS graduate school.
+Eli Biham (אלי ביהם) is an Israeli cryptographer and cryptanalyst who is a professor at the Technion - Israel Institute of Technology Computer Science department.
+From 2008 to 2013, Biham was the dean of the Technion Computer Science department, after serving for two years as chief of CS graduate school.

-Biham received his Ph.D. for inventing (publicly) differential cryptanalysis, while working under Adi Shamir.
-It had, it turned out, been invented at least twice before.
-A team at IBM discovered it during their work on DES, and was requested/required to keep their discovery secret by the NSA, who evidently knew about it as well.
+Biham invented (publicly) differential cryptanalysis, for which he received his Ph.D., while working under Adi Shamir.